foureyes/csci-ua.0060-fall2020-001/slides/db/joins.md

 Uh... isn't this the same as one-to-many?
 {:.fragment}

-* {:.fragment} if we put a __unique__ constraint on the foreign key, that means a value for genre id can only occur once in `movie`
+* {:.fragment} if we put a __unique__ constraint on the foreign key, that means a value for profile id can only occur once in `movie`
 * {:.fragment} this means there can be either no associated profile or only associated profile for a __one-to-one__ relationship.
-* {:.fragment} if you want exactly one-to-one, you can put an fk in each table and use [deferred constraints in a transaction to insert rows in each table](https://www.postgresql.org/docs/12/sql-set-constraints.html)
+* {:.fragment} if you want exactly one-to-one, just put it in the same table! (some databases allow you to make circular foreign keys with [deferred constraints in a transaction](https://www.postgresql.org/docs/12/sql-set-constraints.html) to achieve this)
 </section>

 <section markdown="block">